Miami Bail Bonds Attorney

 - Where the accused has 2 or more prior convictions of certain enumerated offenses,

-- And when the Defendant is charged with a Title 21 drug offense.
+- When the Defendant is charged with a Title 21 drug offense

 The accused is entitled to a detention hearing in federal court, usually before a federal magistrate, where the government has the burden to prove that one of the previous six circumstances are applicable and the accused is not entitled to pre-trial release.
 The accused is entitled to representation at such a hearing and it is critical that an experienced criminal defense attorney represent the accused at this critical stage.
 Even one day in jail is too much and it’s important to be properly represented.

 The state court equivalent of a detention hearing is a bond hearing or first appearance.
 The accused will go before a judge within 24 hours of arrest to determine their eligibility for bond.
 It is at that bond hearing that an experienced criminal defense attorney can argue for the Court to release the accused on a non-monetary form of a release such as pre-trial services, alternative custody release or house arrest.
 It’s also at the bond hearing where your lawyer can argue against a monetary bond on offenses that are not readily provable by the allegations contained in the arrest affidavit.
 This is often referred to as a probable cause hearing.
 Experience matters and you want a quality and experienced Miami criminal defense attorney at your side during a bond hearing.